2141 Examination Guidelines for Determining Obviousness Under 35 U.S.C. 103 [R-10.2019]

 Office personnel fulfill the critical role of factfinder when resolving the Graham inquiries.
 It must be remembered that while the ultimate determination of obviousness is a legal conclusion, the underlying Graham inquiries are factual.
 When making an obviousness rejection, Office personnel must therefore ensure that the written record includes findings of fact concerning the state of the art and the teachings of the references applied.
 In certain circumstances, it may also be important to include explicit findings as to how a person of ordinary skill would have understood prior art teachings, or what a person of ordinary skill would have known or could have done.
 Factual findings made by Office personnel are the necessary underpinnings to establish obviousness.

 Once the findings of fact are articulated, Office personnel must provide an explanation to support an obviousness rejection under 35 U.S.C.
 103. 35 U.S.C.
-132 requires that the applicant be notified of the reasons for the rejection of the claim so that he or she can decide how best to proceed.
+132 requires that the applicant be notified of the reasons for the rejection of the claim so that the applicant can decide how best to proceed.
 Clearly setting forth findings of fact and the rationale(s) to support a rejection in an Office action leads to the prompt resolution of issues pertinent to patentability.

 The search should cover the claimed subject matter and should also cover the disclosed features which might reasonably be expected to be claimed.
 See MPEP § 904.02.
-Although a rejection need not be based on a teaching or suggestion to combine, a preferred search will be directed to finding references that provide such a teaching or suggestion if they exist.2.
-Where To Search:
+Although a rejection need not be based on a teaching or suggestion to combine, a preferred search will be directed to finding references that provide such a teaching or suggestion if they exist.

 Any obviousness rejection should include, either explicitly or implicitly in view of the prior art applied, an indication of the level of ordinary skill.
 A finding as to the level of ordinary skill may be used as a partial basis for a resolution of the issue of obviousness.